rhyslwells/Data-Archive/content/standardised/Use of RNNs in energy sector.md

    - **Why**: Optimizing battery storage requires clear, rule-based or linear models to understand how different variables (e.g., energy prices, consumption) impact storage decisions.

----

-### Summary of Interpretable Algorithms for Energy Data:

-For each of the energy data questions that RNNs might solve, **interpretable alternatives** such as **linear regression**, **decision trees**, **random forests**, and **ARIMA** models can be employed.
-These models provide **transparency** by revealing which features (e.g., weather, demand) influence predictions the most, making them suitable for stakeholders who need clear explanations of the decisions made by the model.